- Folate (also known as folic acid) is one of the B vitamins that supports healthy growth and development.

 What is folate and folic acid?

 Folate is a B group vitamin needed for healthy growth and development.
-It is known as ‘folate’ when it is found naturally in food, such as leafy green vegetables, fruits and legumes.
-‘Folic acid’ is the synthetic form of folate and is added to food, such as bread and breakfast cereals, or used in dietary supplements.
+It is known as ‘folate’ when it is found naturally in food, such as leafy green vegetables, fruits, and legumes.
+It is called ‘folic acid’ when it is added to food, such as bread and breakfast cereals, or used in dietary supplements.

 Why is folate important for pregnancy?